sphinx-labs/sphinx/docs/chugsplash-file.md

 ### Configuration settings

 The `options` property in your ChugSplash file contains only a single field, `projectName`.
 The project name can be any name you choose, but they're reserved on a first-come, first-served basis.
 Once you've deployed a project using ChugSplash, you must keep the same `projectName` for subsequent upgrades.
+Note that

 ### Contract definitions